Marguerite T. Zorach, 1887 – 1968

 Despite her aunt's wishes, Marguerite was not accepted into the École des Beaux-Arts and chose not to stay at the Académie de la Grande Chaumière, which she found too conservative.
 Instead, she enrolled in the post-Impressionist Académie de la Palette, directed by Jacques-Émile Blanche from 1902 to 1911.
 There, she worked with Scottish colorist John Duncan Fergusson, a prominent member of the Salon d'Automne and the artistic director of Rhythm, a periodical active from 1911 to 1913 that championed innovations in art, music, literature, and critical theory across its 14 issues.
 Rhythm featured several of Marguerite’s drawings in 1911 and 1912.

-At the Académie de la Palette, Marguerite also became friends with artists Anne Estelle Rice, who had both a romantic and professional relationship with Fergusson, and Jessica Stewart Dismorr, with whom she shared a studio.
+At the Académie de la Palette, Marguerite became friends with artist Anne Estelle Rice, who had both a romantic and professional relationship with Fergusson.
+She also met Jessica Stewart Dismorr, with whom she shared a studio.
 Marguerite and Jessica explored museums and galleries across Europe and spent the summer of 1910 together in Provence.
 Dismorr would go on to become one of Britain’s foremost women artists, actively engaged in progressive art, literature, and politics.
-Despite suffering from mental illness, she was a pioneer in four major modernist movements: rhythm, vorticismpostwar modernist figuration and abstraction" (Ashby).
+Despite suffering from mental illness, she was a pioneer in four major modernist movements: rhythm, vorticism, postwar modernist figuration and abstraction" (Ashby).

 I remember reading not long ago in a San Francisco paper how the girls of this [...]
 American Girls' Art Club had astonished all Paris by taking long tramps and sketching expeditions into the woods of France unchaperoned.
 Astonished all Paris!
 Why Paris never even raises an eyebrow when we bold artists brave the dangers of her forests and suburbs all alone.
 As is a favorite custom of girls here, I have even sketched down along the Seine among the roughest class of workmen and tramps and was never more courteously treated anywhere (Burk 2008, 89-90).

-In Paris, Marguerite met American artist Anne Goldthwaite, with whom she explored the bohemian expatriate circle surrounding Gertrude Stein and Pablo Picasso.
-Alongside Anne Estelle Rice and many others, Marguerite exhibited her work at the 1910 annual exhibition of the American Woman's Art Association, where Goldthwaite served as president.
-Marguerite’s etching Giselle was displayed at the 1910 Salon des Artistes français, near a miniature portrait of her by fellow Girls' Art Club artist Anna M. Watson.
-Another Fresno native and Girls’ Art Club resident, Maren Froelich, also showcased her work at the 1910 AWAA exhibition at 4 rue de Chevreuse and at the Salon des Artistes français.
-The Fresno Morning Republican celebrated Thompson and Froelich’s achievements in Paris with a proud article published on August 7, 1910.
+When she wasn’t traveling, writing, or sketching, Marguerite actively exhibited her work.
+Alongside Anne Estelle Rice and many others, she presented a piece titled Study at the 1909 annual exhibition of the American Woman's Art Association.
+She participated again in the 1910 show, held under the presidency of Anne Goldthwaite.
+That same year, Marguerite’s etching Giselle was featured at the prestigious Salon des Artistes Français, displayed near a miniature portrait of her by fellow Girls' Art Club artist Anna M. Watson.
+Another Fresno native and Girls’ Art Club resident, Maren Froelich, also had her work shown at both the 1910 AWAA exhibition at 4 rue de Chevreuse and the Salon.
+The Fresno Morning Republican proudly highlighted Thompson and Froelich’s accomplishments in a celebratory article published on August 7, 1910:

-In October 1911, Marguerite and her aunt left Paris to embark on a world tour.
-They visited Jerusalem, Egypt, India, Burma, China, Hong Kong, Korea, Japan, and Hawaii before returning to California in 1912.
-This seven-month journey, intended by her family to distance her from William, "[...] exposed her to new cultures, geographies, and styles of art, which affected her artwork profoundly" (Kennedy 96).
-Marguerite continued to draw and paint throughout her travels and, despite her aunt's intentions, corresponded frequently with her beloved William.
-She also sent articles to the Fresno Morning Republican, sharing her adventures with readers back home.
+In October 1911, Marguerite and her aunt departed Paris on an epic journey that took them through Jerusalem, Egypt, India, Burma, China, Hong Kong, Korea, Japan, and Hawaii, before finally returning to California in 1912.
+Intended by her family as a way to separate her from William, the seven-month voyage instead became a deeply formative experience.
+It “exposed her to new cultures, geographies, and styles of art, which affected her artwork profoundly” (Kennedy 96).
+Marguerite continued to draw and paint throughout her travels and, despite her aunt’s hopes, kept up frequent correspondence with her beloved William.
+She also sent multiple articles to the Fresno Morning Republican, sharing her adventures and observations with readers back home.

-Thompson arrived in San Francisco in April 1912 with immediate plans to exhibit her work.
+Marguerite returned to Fresno on April 26, 1912, after a four-year absence, laden with souvenirs—especially textiles—and sketchbooks filled with scenes from her travels.
+Additionally, she had immediate plans to exhibit her work.
 In an interview with The Fresno Morning Republican, she remarked, “You know, it is remarkable how many California girls are making their mark in art in Paris […] There are at least 200 young women from the Golden State studying, and many of them have accomplished creditable work” (April 25, 1912, 1).
 She also shared that she had met up with her friend and fellow Girls’ Club artist, Los Angeles native Minnie Dunlap (Mary Stewart Dunlap), during her travels in China.

-By October 1912, Thompson was exhibiting her work in Los Angeles, where her faithful Fresno Morning Republican documented the impact of her post-Impressionist style on American viewers, noting, “Miss Marguerite Thompson is the brave painter who has returned to her native state with the dernier cri in the art world” (October 20, 1912, 7).
+Just a few months later, in October, she exhibited her work at the Royal Gallery (744 South Hill Street) in Los Angeles.
+The show was advertised in a local paper with the bold declaration: “All ye who enter here—be prepared for a shock!”
+(The Fresno Morning Republican, October 20, 1912, 7).
+Her faithful Fresno Morning Republican documented the impact of her post-Impressionist style on American viewers, noting, “Miss Marguerite Thompson is the brave painter who has returned to her native state with the dernier cri in the art world” (October 20, 1912, 7).
 Just one week later, on October 27, they published another article titled, “Marguerite Thompson, Futurist: Her Work Is Winning Attention.”
 Although she was not a futurist in the traditional sense—eschewing themes of speed, technology, and violence—she was undoubtedly ahead of her time artistically.
 When asked how she became interested in post-Impressionism, Thompson responded, “Through my love for the decorative and my desire to study color” (22).
 She also shared her reason for typically using white frames for her paintings:

 Since pictures such as mine are so different from the pictures people are used to framing, it isn’t really strange that they should require different treatment.
 White not being a color (as is gold) forms the best frames for pictures high in key and in pure color, as it does not destroy the balance of color in the picture and brings out each color in its fuller intensity.
 Black is next best, I think.

-In late 1912, Marguerite left California to join William in New York City.
-Despite her family’s objections, the couple married on December 24, 1912, both adopting William’s given name "Zorach" as their shared surname (Kennedy 96).
-Their engagement had been announced on December 1, 1912, in The Fresno Morning Republican (7), which described William as originally from Cleveland, Ohio, though it omitted his Lithuanian heritage.
-The announcement also noted that the newlyweds would settle in New York.
+On December 16, Marguerite left California to join William in New York City.
+Despite her family’s objections, the couple married on December 24, 1912, both adopting William’s given name, “Zorach,” as their shared surname (Kennedy 96).
+Their engagement had been announced earlier that month, on December 1, in The Fresno Morning Republican (7), which described William as being originally from Cleveland, Ohio—though it notably omitted mention of his Lithuanian heritage.
+The announcement also noted that the newlyweds planned to settle in New York, where they would open a shared studio.

-By 1913, Marguerite and William Zorach, along with Anne Goldthwaite and other Montparnasse affiliates, were living in New York.
-They all showcased their work at the legendary Armory Show, introducing modernism on a grand scale to a stunned American audience:
+By 1913, Marguerite and William Zorach, along with Anne Goldthwaite and other Montparnasse affiliates, showcased their work at the legendary Armory Show, introducing modernism on a grand scale to a stunned American audience:

 Although some members of the public misunderstood and even ridiculed her work, Marguerite seemed unaffected.
 She was brave and clear about who she was and what she believed.
 She also had William's full support, and they continued to paint in the same studio, helping each other with canvases, with ideas, with promoting their paintings.
 Although they struggled financially, these were rich, exciting years, and their collaboration nurtured them both.
 They exhibited paintings in their studio as well as at galleries, and they were at the center of the avant-garde community of American artists in New York (Kennedy 97).